sharetribe/flex-docs/docs/README.md

 a PR with the change and check the preview as instructed in [Making a PR and previewing the content](./writing-articles.md#making-a-pr-and-previewing-the-content).

+## Q: I want to improve image quality

+A:

+To save bandwith, we have set the image quality to 85, which is what Google recommends.
+Furthermore, images are shown as 635px wide.
+This means that images you see are shrinked to that size.
+This process of compressing and shrinking has a tendency to bleed the colors on sharp edges.
+Therefore, it's recommended that you manually resize your images to 635 pixels wide - you can use tool of your choice: Preview, Pixelmator, Photoshop, etc.

 ## Q: I want to develop the Flex Docs site

 A: